Start new plants off right!

 - Avoid planting in hot, dry weather which can easily stress plants.
 If you must plant in summer, plant in the cool of the morning when less water is lost to evaporation.

-- Mulch for moisture.
+- Mulch retains moisture.
 Mulching the surface of the soil reduces evaporation so you can water less often.

-- Even drought-tolerant plants need regular water until they are established.
+- Drought-tolerant plants need regular water until they are established.

 - Planted containers tend to dry out quickly, particularly unglazed clay pots.
 Check them daily during the summer by sticking your finger into the soil.
 If it’s dry down to the first knuckle on your index finger, add water.
 Always apply enough water so that some drips out of the bottom drain hole.